 - Removed the wood window casings on the side of the house.

 - Removed the original wood shutters and replaced them with cheap plastic shutters.

 - Removed the entire historic balustrade including the porch posts and added tacky plastic ornamentation.

 - Replaced an intricate pattern of decorative gable shingles with simple plastic round shingles and replaced 1860 gable decoration with new plastic one.

 Upon hearing this I paid the homeowners a visit.
 I first noticed that the historic 2 over 2 windows were replaced.
 I was really upset.
 The windows however were replaced by the previous owner.
-The evil new homeowners said they will be replacing the balustrade since the wood is rotting in some areas and they this was not a concern since the house is not in a historic district.
+The evil new homeowners said they will be replacing the balustrade since the wood is rotting in some areas and they this was not a concern since the house is not in a historic district (and evidently had no moral obligation).
 This allowed these people to have a field day.
 These rabid homeowners could not be stopped from removing all the original features and replacing everything they could with plastic in a style very different from what was there.

 The town of Freehold does not have a historic district.
 There is a Historic Preservation Commission that proudly demolishes the key historic buildings in town and has never done anything to protect them.
 While a historic district with strong regulations would protect this historic home the blame is still on the homeowner.
 The conversation ended with me telling them that they are “trashy evil people to do this to a historic house”.
 What they have done was an absolute disgrace.